ISU-HPC/scinet-site/pages/guide/quick-start.md

 ```
 ssh <user.name>@login.scinet.science
 ```
 However we recommend creating a config file as described in the instructions for Mac and Linux in the next section.
 To create config file in `C: > Users > (your account) > .ssh` on your Windows 10 computer use Notepad.
 Make sure to save file with no extension (simply `config` and not `config.txt`).
 If you don't want to use config file, you can manually type longer ssh command described in the instructions for Mac and Linux below.
 The `-o` option is not required but helps to keep ssh connection alive.
-After typing ssh command, enter your password  and athentication code.
+After typing ssh command, enter athentication code (if prompted) and your password. **Note that when you type the code or the password, nothing will be shown on the screen.**

 1. If it is the first time you are logging in, a new Google Authentication account will be created for you, connection will close and and you will receive an email with instructions.
 After setting GA account on your mobile device, issue again ssh command and enter the 6-digit code from the GA app when prompted for Verification Code.
 If system accepts the code it will prompt you for password.
 If you made a mistake when typing 6-digit code, and are prompted for Verification code once again, wait for the new code to be generated.
-2. If your password has expired (new temporary passwords expire right away, and the passwords set by users expire after 90 days) you will be prompted to change your password.
-Note that when changing password, first you will need to enter the same password that you used to login, and only when prompted for a new password, you will enter a new one.
+2. If your password has expired (new temporary passwords expire right away, and the passwords set by users expire after 60 days) you will be prompted to change your password.
+Note that when changing password, first you will need to enter **the same password that you used to login**, and only when prompted for a new password, you will enter a new one.

 ## From Older Windows Versions